Julia Clarke

 Julia Allison Clarke is an American paleontologist and evolutionary biologist who studies the evolution of birds and the dinosaurs most closely related to living birds.
 She is the John A. Wilson Professor in Vertebrate Paleontology in the Jackson School of Geosciences and a Howard Hughes Medical Institute Professor at the University of Texas at Austin.

 Education

 Clarke graduated with a B.A. in Comparative Literature and Geobiology from Brown University in 1995.
 She went on to study at Yale University, earning a Ph.D. from the Department of Geology and Geophysics in 2002.

 Career

 In 2005, Clarke led a research team that reexamined a fossil discovered within the rocks of Vega Island in the Antarctic in 1992.
-The use of computer tomography (CT) scans allowed for a new and more detailed analysis of the partial skeleton and it was determined to be Vegavis iaai, an extinct Antarctic bird and early relative of ducks and geese and thought to be the only species of modern bird to have lived at the time of the dinosaurs.
+Computer tomography (CT) scans allowed for a more detailed analysis of the partial skeleton than had been possible earlier.
+It was determined to be Vegavis iaai, an extinct Antarctic bird and early relative of ducks and geese and thought to be the only species of modern bird to have lived at the time of the dinosaurs.

 Clarke also studied the voice organ (syrinx) of a fossil originally found in 1992.
 The findings by Clarke and other researchers were published in the science journal Nature.